-- 3.1 After receiving a Certificate of Authorization, an information provider may conclude an agreement with Iridium, to obtain access to the system. - 3.2 This will involve, in addition to the contractual aspects, registration of the information provider's identity which must be programmed into the access control equipment. - 3.3 Iridium will only register information providers who have received a Certificate of Authorization.
+3.1 After receiving a Certificate of Authorization, an information provider should conclude an agreement with all recognized mobile satellite service providers concerned, serving the required sea area(s), to obtain access to the system.

+3.2 This will involve, in addition to the contractual aspects, registration of the information provider's identity which should be programmed into the control equipment of the recognized mobile satellite service provider.

+3.3 Recognized mobile satellite service providers will only register information providers who have received a Certificate of Authorization from the IMO International Enhanced Group Call Coordinating Panel.